List of FBI controversies

-The following is a list of controversies involving the Federal Bureau of Investigation (FBI).
-Throughout its history, the FBI has been the subject of a number of controversial cases, both at home and abroad.
+Since its founding in 1908 as the Bureau of Investigation, the Federal Bureau of Investigation (FBI) has been the subject of a number of controversial cases, both at home in the United States and abroad.

 Files on U.S. citizens

 The FBI has maintained files on numerous people, including celebrities such as Elvis Presley, Frank Sinatra, John Denver, John Lennon, Jane Fonda, Groucho Marx, Charlie Chaplin, the band MC5, Lou Costello, Sonny Bono, Bob Dylan, Michael Jackson, and Mickey Mantle.
 The reason for the existence of the files varied.
 Some of the subjects were investigated for alleged ties to the Communist party (Charlie Chaplin and Groucho Marx), or in connection with antiwar activities during the Vietnam War (John Denver, John Lennon, and Jane Fonda).
 Numerous celebrity files concern threats or extortion attempts against them (Sonny Bono, John Denver, John Lennon, Elvis Presley, Michael Jackson, Mickey Mantle, Groucho Marx, and Frank Sinatra).